Monica-Mathew/is601homework1-spring2025/readme.md

 # Homework One
 ## Instructions
 1. Create a folder for project
-2. Create a homework project1,
+2. Create a homework project
 3. Create a  branch
 4. Merge locally as on Github